 Coiling begins on the upper surface of the pot's floor, not at the sides.
 Doing it this way results in a much stronger joint.
 Place the first coil onto the slab floor, then trim the excess slab, and weld the outer edge of the slab upward into the coil.

 Soft clay can be directly welded row-into-row.
 The strongest joints are welded on both the interior and exterior of the wall.
 The standard welding technique is to use one thumb on the inner surface moving downward, while your fingers on the outer surface weld the clay in an upward motion.
 If the clay has stiffened at all, score each surface to be joined, brush on slurry or slip, then lay the coil row and weld it.

 When coils are welded, the wall becomes thinner and expands outward.
 The more aggressive the welding, the more the walls thin and expand.
 Coils may need to start out substantially thicker than the finished wall will be.
 As a general guideline, smaller pots use coils 3/8 to 1 inch in diameter; large pots use coils 3/4 inch to 1 1/2 inches in diameter.Continue to 5 of 6 below.

 Taking a Break

 If you want the bottom of the pot to stiffen slightly, leave some gaps where the plastic meets the table or shelf.
-Otherwise, tuck the plastic under the support surface.
-If the humidity is high, add a layer of newspaper or cloth in between the pot and the plastic.
+Otherwise, tuck the plastic under the supporting surface.
+If the humidity is high, add a layer of newspaper or cloth between the pot and the plastic.
 This will absorb any condensation, which could otherwise make your pot collapse.

 06 of 06